 You have six months after the completion of your studies to find a Mauritian company that will sponsor you for this permit.

 Other countries that have post-study work visa programs

-In Germany, newly graduated students can have access to many work opportunities.
-There are a few different types of visas available according to the type of work performed.
-Doctors, nurses, engineers, scientists and computer scientists are the most sought-after jobs, while tech jobs also have a high demand.
+After studying in Germany, newly graduated students can have access to many work opportunities.
+There are a few different types of German visas available according to the type of work performed.
+Doctors, nurses, engineers, scientists, and computer scientists are the most sought-after jobs, while tech jobs also have high demand.

 The Netherlands offers an orientation year visa after graduation, which allows international students to stay in the country while looking for employment.